We generate scientific evidence to transform realities and guarantee reproductive rights.

 4

-Contribute to the training of students interested in reproductive health research in the LAC region.
+Contribute to the training of human talent committed to research in reproductive health from a rights perspective.

 We invite you to get to know some of the publications to which we have contributed!

-First-trimester pharmacologic abortion using telemedicine: a retrospective cohort study.
+First-trimester medical abortion via telemedicine: A retrospective cohort study.

 Following the decriminalization of abortion in Colombia and in the midst of a global health crisis due to COVID-19, Profamilia implemented a telemedicine-assisted first-trimester medical abortion program as an opportunity to reduce inequalities in access to safe abortion and promote autonomy and sexual and reproductive rights.
 This study aims to describe the sociodemographic and clinical characteristics of users and to evaluate its efficacy and safety.